Netflix-Skunkworks/UnrealValidationFramework/README.md

 <img src="/docs/images/plugin_load.png" alt="Plugin Load">

 ### 2.2 Source
-1. Clone the repository and either copy or link the *ValidationFramework* Folder into the UnrealProject>Plugins folder.
+1. Clone the repository and either copy or symlink the *ValidationFramework* Folder into the UnrealProject>Plugins folder.

 2. Right Click The .uproject and select **Generate Visual Studio project files**